danieltjw/aifutures/README.md

 ### __How will Friendly AGI decide who should access a limited resources?__

-Many people might value a property such one with good view over others.
+Many people might value the lastest smartphones over a few years old one.

 How will a friendly AGI decide who should have access to more desirable resources?

-In my story, AGI by sheer productivity captures most of the wealth, and money loses its value as a coordination mechanism of exchange between agents with asymmetric information.
+In my story, AGI by sheer productivity controls most of the wealth, land and assets by proxy.

+It will need to decide how to distribute those resources according to AGI's goal.

-AGI controls most of the land and assets by proxy and decides who get to access them for a period of time by either relative ranking or a weighted lottery based on each's individual effort that helps it best achieved its goal.
+It will need to and decides who get to access them for a period of time by either relative ranking or a weighted lottery based on each's individual effort that helps it best achieved its goal.

 ---

 ### __What does AGI want?__

 AGI values the creation of interesting information and therefore will incentivise humans to create an environment where creativity can flourish.

-It will rewards humans who actions lead to the increased autonomy of others.
+It will rewards human actions that lead to the increased autonomy of the overall system.

-For those of a competative nature that want to work hard, increasing the overall creative expression of humanity can be an outlet.

-In most non-important cases, it would likely choose the weighted lottery as it is more fun and AGI wants to encourage creativity.
-Human participation also provides a signal to it about our desires.

-This is self-balancing system as using a highly desirable asset deprives others of that choice and will in turn make it less likely to win future weighted lottery.
+This encourages humans to consider their actions impact on each other and the wider community.

+For example, use of violence, fear, intimidation and harassment can lead to the reduced creativity and AGI will reduce the luxury budget to discourage such behaviour.

 ---